numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ------------------------

 We define a problem as a set ``(function, dimension, instance, function target)`` where the concept of instance is described in the function documentation (it is obtained by instantiating some random transformations).
 We collect run-length swiping over functions, dimensions, instances and targets.

+..
+Niko: "function target" seems misleading, as the target depends also on the instance (and also on the dimension). |target value| might be a possible nomenclature, we also have already |ftarget| defined above.

+.. |target value| replace:: target-:math:`f`-value
+.. an alterative could be .. |target value| replace:: target value

+..
+Niko: I think we should discuss instances somewhere here, in particular as (a) there is no generic "function document" and (b) the interpretation is related to the display and/or assessment.

+..
+Niko: when conducting an experiment we sweep over all available ``(function, dimension, instance)`` triplets.
+A single trial than generates the quadruples.

+..
+Niko: let me know what/where I can/should start to do/change here.

 The display of results is hence based on those collected run-length.
 We either used displays  based on the expected run-length |ERT| described in Section `Expected Running Time`_  or based on the distribution of run-length using empirical cumulative distribution as described in Section `Empirical Cumulative Distribution Functions`_